ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    > This might take a few minutes to run as all the application dependencies are downloaded and a *Docker image* is built which contains your application and all the required environment.

-### Run the Java application
+### Run the Java application locally

-1. Run the application locally
+1. Run the container.

    ```
    bx dev run